Slovenian police clash with protesters ahead of EU summit - KTVZ

 Associated Press

 LJUBLJANA, Slovenia (AP) — Police in Slovenia have fired tear gas and water cannons at anti-government protesters in the capital.
 The clashes happened Tuesday on the eve of a major European Union summit.
-Hundreds of protesters were opposed to the government’s tough anti-coronavirus measures in the small European Union nation.
-This was the third such incident in Ljubljana within a month.
-EU leaders have gathered for a summit on how to keep engaging with their Western Balkans neighbors.
-The 27-nation bloc’s once-successful enlargement policy faces an impasse.
-Slovenian police have placed checkpoints and limited traffic and movement in Ljubljana and a venue close to the capital where Wednesday’s summit is to take place.
+Hundreds of protesters showed up to oppose the Slovenian government’s anti-coronavirus measures.
+EU leaders are gathering for a Wednesday summit on how to keep engaging with their Western Balkans neighbors that hope to join the 27-nation bloc but whose bids are stalled.
+The protest on Tuesday wasn’t directly linked with the EU summit, but protest leaders apparently sought the opportunity to get more media attention from foreign reporters.
+Slovenian police have limited traffic in Ljubljana and near a venue where Wednesday’s summit is to take place.